home | what's new | other sitescontact | about

 E. It's strange, and poetically ironic: sitting in a darkened car, assaulted by deafening silence, is one kind of torture, but, unless the root cause of trouble is addressed, one or both parties will face a lifetime of haunting shadows, of merciless introspection at 3 AM.

 E. Some wounds are not healed with time.
 They can even grow worse.
-And I'm embarrassed to report to you that, in my worst moments, after all this time, I'm still angry at you for going out with him, I still feel betrayed.
+And I'm embarrassed to report to you that, in my worst moments, after all this time, I'm still angry with you for going out with him, I still feel betrayed.